Amionx raises funds to build lithium-ion batteries that don’t blow up

 Amionx adds a material layer in between two critical components of the battery.
 It is sensitive to current, voltage, and temperature.
 The layer is applied with exact same coating machines they already have in the factory.
 When the temperate reaches a certain level, the layer separates and cuts off the flow of electricity.
 It’s like a fuse that isn’t resettable.

-Carlsbad, California-based Amionx sees the market for lithium-ion batteries as having three main product categories: electric vehicles, energy storage, and consumer products – specifically cell phones, laptops and power tools.
-SafeCore technology is applicable to all battery chemistries (including solid state, and across smartphones, EVs, vape pens, household appliances, etc.) while still delivering great battery performance.
+Carlsbad, California-based Amionx sees the market for lithium-ion batteries as having three main product categories: electric vehicles, energy storage, and consumer products – specifically cell phones, laptops, and power tools.
+SafeCore technology is applicable to all battery chemistries (including solid-state, and across smartphones, EVs, vape pens, household appliances, etc.) while still delivering great battery performance.

 Origins